mikexliu/stack/README.md

 }
 ```

-Define the resource.
-This follows the jax-rs specifications and implements the interface defined.
+Define the `resource`.
+The class should be `abstract` since the only important things to focus on are the `annotations`.
+It follows the `jax-rs` specifications and implements the `interface` defined.
 ```java
 @Path("/my-resource")
 public abstract class MyResource extends Resource implements MyInterface {